TBD54566975/web5-wallet/README.md

 Note that most things are not installed using Homewbrew.
 Homebrew is nice for personal projects but doesn't scale well for teams.

+Prerequisites:
 - nvm (installed not using homebrew)
 - rvm (installed not using homebrew)
 - ruby-3.2.2 installed inside of rvm and selected
-- node v18.16.0 installed inside of nvm and selected
+- node v20.9.0 installed inside of nvm and selected
-- npm v9.x.x installed inside of node v18.16.0 and selected
-- yarn v1.x.x (installed into the node version via corepack)
+- `corepack enable` run for your node version
 - watchman (via homebrew)

+Install steps:
 1. Install nvm (if you don't have it)
-2. Install Node v18.16.0 into nvm, select it, and make it the default selected node version if helpful
+2. Install Node v20.9.0 into nvm, select it, and if helpful to you make it the default version
-3. Run `corepack enable` (if necessary)
+3. Run `corepack enable` (if necessary to turn on corepack on your machine)
-4. Run `yarn install` to install node modules
+4. Run `corepack up` to install node modules
 5. Install rvm (if you don't have it)
-6. Install ruby-3.2.2 into rvm, select it, and make it default if helpful
+6. Install ruby-3.2.2 into rvm, select it, and if helpful to you make it the default version
 7. `cd ios` and bundle install
 8. `cd android` and bundle install
 9. In the root folder run `yarn pods` to install pods